postgresml/postgresml/pgml-cms/docs/README.md

 While using the SDK is completely optional, SDK clients can perform advanced machine learning tasks in a single SQL request, without having to transfer additional data, models, hardware or dependencies to the client application.

-Use cases include:
+Some of the use cases include:

 * Chat with streaming responses from state-of-the-art open source LLMs
 * Semantic search with keywords and embeddings
 * RAG in a single request without using any third-party services
 * Text translation between hundreds of languages
 * Text summarization to distill complex documents
-* Forecasting timeseries data for key metrics with and metadata
+* Forecasting time series data for key metrics with and metadata
 * Anomaly detection using application data

 ## Our mission